r-fernandezz/downshape/README.md

 bathymetry doesn’t downloaded.

 :heavy_check_mark: **\[ano_vars\]** : character.
 Name of the variable
 with which you want to calculate the anomaly.
-This calculation uses the climatology of the same variable, and the climatology file name must be the same as the variable in the output folder with this format.
-Monthly and weekly climatology must to be availables:
+This calculation utilizes the climatology data for the same variable, and the filename of the climatology file must match the variable name in the output folder according to the following format.Monthly and weekly climatology must to be availables: ‘SST0x100_climatology_XX_XXX_week.tif’ and ‘SST0x100_climatology_XX_XXX_month.tif’.
-‘SST0x100_climatology_XX_XXX_week.tif’ and
-‘SST0x100_climatology_XX_XXX_month.tif’.

 ## :bookmark: Other pipeline usage and input data